reillypascal/personalsite-ssg/pages/posts/2024/12/hypertext-memex-collaboration-socialization.md

 > Every walk through the garden creates new paths, new meanings, and when we add things to the garden we add them in a way that allows many future, unpredicted relationships.

 As Caulfield mentions, Vannevar Bush proposed the “[memex](https://en.wikipedia.org/wiki/Memex)” hypertext device in his 1945 essay “[As We May Think](https://en.wikipedia.org/wiki/As_We_May_Think).”
-The memex would allow a researcher to create links between research documents — a web-like means of accessing information which Bush contrasts with the tree-like library card catalog.
+The memex would allow a researcher to create links between research documents—a web-like means of accessing information which Bush contrasts with the tree-like library card catalog.

 In contrast with the use of hypertext on the modern Web (perhaps excluding wikis), the memex uses links as a means of *association*, rather than a “[web of 'hey this is cool' one-hop links](https://hapgood.us/2015/10/17/the-garden-and-the-stream-a-technopastoral/).”
 The links  bring documents and excerpts together to “form a new book,” as Bush puts it, as well as allow a given document or excerpt to form part of multiple “new book\[s].”
 What's more, networks of associations can be *named*, and can be referred to as objects in their own right.
 [This video demonstration](https://www.youtube.com/watch?v=c539cK58ees&t=73s) includes excerpts from Bush's essay in the voice over, and at the linked timecode (1:13), mentions the possibility of extracting and sharing a trail of associations with another person, for example.